River Ouse, Yorkshire: Etymology

 The name was first recorded in about 780 as Usa.
-It has been speculated that the name is of Romano-Britonic (celtic) origin, from an assumed word udso-, assumed to be derived from the Indo-European root wed-, meaning "water".
-Alternatively, 'Isaf' and 'Ychaf' are common form of place names in modern Welsh (Romano Britonic's successor) meaning 'upper' and 'lower'.
+It has been speculated that the name is of Romano-Brittonic (Celtic) origin, from an assumed word udso-, assumed to be derived from the Indo-European root wed-, meaning "water".
+Alternatively, 'Isaf' and 'Uchaf' are common forms of place names in modern Welsh (Romano Britonic's successor) meaning 'upper' and 'lower'.
 The letter 'U' forms an 'I' sound in Welsh.
 Other sources prefer a Proto-Celtic origin.

 It has been suggested that the Ouse was once known as the 'Ure', but there seems to be no supporting evidence for this claim.
 The suggestion that the name derives from the Romano-British name of the Ure, assumed to be Isurā from the Roman name for Aldborough, and over time evolved into Isis and finally the Saxon Ouse, would go some way to explaining how the little tributary Ouse Gill Beck usurps the name of the much larger River Ure.
 However the form Ouse is little changed from the eighth century.